 As modern society comes to view service by publication as an arcane and outdated procedure to give notice to litigants, it is undeniable that courts will rely more and more upon social media to effectuate service of process.
 Especially in our ever mobile world, parties involved in divorce litigation and other domestic disputes may need to rely on non-traditional methods of service to have their day in court.
 Service of process by Facebook when personal service is unavailable and a valid address cannot be obtained?…welcome to the 21st century!

-*John P. Paone, Jr, Esq. and Victoria E. Paone, Esq. are divorce and family law attorneys with the Law Offices of Paone Zaleski & Murray at 120 Maple Avenue, Red Bank.
+*John P. Paone, Jr, Esq. and Victoria E. Paone, Esq. are divorce and family law attorneys with the Law Offices of Paone Zaleski & Murphy at 120 Maple Avenue, Red Bank.